-Students pursuing a Neuropsychology concentration in the Clinical Psy.D. program study the relationship between brain activity and behavior.
+Students pursuing a Neuropsychology concentration in the Clinical Psy.D. program at our Los Angeles campus study the relationship between brain activity and behavior.
 Students receive an introduction to, and foundation in, assessment and intervention techniques that are based on the scientific study of human behavior as it relates to normal and abnormal functioning of the central nervous system.
 A primary focus of the program is applying that knowledge to human problems through the focused study of brain-behavior relationships.

 Clinical psychologists are highly trained in various theories, tools, and intervention techniques, and often work with clients who have experienced severe trauma or mental illness.
 They conduct clinical interviews and psychological testing, create treatment plans, consult and collaborate with physicians and other professionals, and provide multiple forms of therapy to alleviate mental illness, behavioral problems and emotional distress.